 First everyone’s teaching is (or at least should be) in a state of ongoing growth.
 Unless otherwise explicitly agreed to by all interested parties, CETaL feedback is considered formative and confidential, in compliance with the “Ethical Guidelines for Educational Developers” published by the Core Committee of the Professional and Organizational Development Network in Higher Education.
 CETaL will not disclose to a third party the results of any formative assessment or consultation (or even the topic of such a consultation) that you request, subject to the usual legal exceptions (e.g., potential suicide, murder, gross misconduct).
 You, of course, are free to choose to share the feedback with others as you wish.

-As listed at the CETaL website, UTEP now has many dozens of faculty who have received rigorous teaching awards and/or served as a CETaL Fellow and most of these faculty have indicated willingness to be contacted for such purposes.
-There is a handbook by the University at Albany available at http://www.albany.edu/academics/mentoring.best.practices.chapter1.shtml to support the mentoring process.
-Also, see http://cetalweb.utep.edu/index.php/faculty-mentoring Finally, keep in mind there are many other key people on campus that can be quite helpful to you such as Associate Dean of Students Ryan Holmes, Reference Instruction Librarian Angela Lucero, Graduate Professional Development Director Isela Ocegueda, and Academic Technologies Associate Director Steve Varela.
+As the CETaL website shows, UTEP has many dozens of faculty who have received rigorous teaching awards and/or served as a CETaL Fellow and most of these faculty have indicated willingness to be contacted for such purposes.
+There are valuable perspectives for mentees in handbooks such as http://www.albany.edu/academics/mentoring.best.practices.chapter4.shtml also, see http://cetalweb.utep.edu/index.php/faculty-mentoring1.
+While there are particular workshops by CETaL and other units with particular connection to mentoring, most mentoring at UTEP now takes place in a more tailored, informal manner within colleges and departments.
+Also, keep in mind there are many other key people on campus that can be quite helpful to you such as Associate Dean of Students Ryan Holmes, Reference Instruction Librarian Angela Lucero, Graduate Professional Development Director Isela Ocegueda, and Academic Technologies Associate Director Steve Varela.
+CLICK HERE for link to How to Develop a TSC (Trusted Senior Colleague) by Larry Cebula from chronicle.com

 Typing “teaching philosophy” into the search bar on the CETaL homepage yields many specific examples and general advice is available at: